E-commerce marketing comes with a unique set of challenges.

 Others will use targeted search terms like “red, non-stick, cast-iron frying pan.”
 These are called long-tail keywords and are heavily targeted, making them more likely to attract high-quality traffic.

 If your SEO is optimized to cover long-tailed keywords, you’ll get visitors that are more likely to convert while also ranking for the short-tail keywords that are part of the phrase.

 As shoppers search, they may narrow down their searches by using common brand names or searching for a solution to a problem – for example, “frying pan that’s easy to wash.”

 But how can you find long-tail keywords?

 To find the right long-tail keyword for your brand, you can leverage a keyword research tool.
 Using these tools, all you have to do is enter the primary search term and they’ll show you a list of relevant long-tail keywords.
+Let’s say, your restaurant management needs SEO marketing, your keyword research starts not with “restaurants near me” but rather stretches to “restaurants serving beef stake near me” or “restaurants with beef stake options in my area”.
 From these, you can choose the best one for you.

 The Search Engine Results Page (SERP) would then show several products that match the search keywords.

 We all know that keywords are super important, but that’s not all SEO is about.
 Yes, the keywords can draw traffic to your site, but what then?

 After a potential customer arrives on your e-commerce website, the goal is to convert the visit to a sale.
 Ensure to follow the Web Content Accessibility Guidelines which is the accessibility standard for ADA compliance.

 This requires a quality user experience which includes: